Protecting and Supporting Children and Young People Policy

 Where a reference number has been provided by the Child Wellbeing Unit it must be recorded and kept.

-If serious safety issues remain after a report has been made to, and accepted by, Community Services, principals or workplace managers will refer the matter to the departmental regional officer responsible for student services so the case can be taken up at a senior level within Community Services.
+If serious safety issues remain after a report has been made to, and accepted by, Family and Community Services, principals or workplace managers will refer the matter to the departmental regional officer responsible for student services so the case can be taken up at a senior level within Family and Community Services.

 Leader, Child Protection ph (02) 9244 5129